Thinking of bringing your dog along for your next ferry journey? Here are a few things you should take note of before you travel.

 7. If you’re bringing more than one dog in a vehicle, they should be separated if there is a chance they will fight.

-8. If your dog isn’t in a cage or in the back of a vehicle using a dog safety guard, it’s worth considering removing the collar before leaving the dog.
-This is because collars can become caught on objects such as hand brakes, gear sticks and foot pedals, which could harm the dog.
+8. If your dog isn’t in a cage or in the back of a vehicle using a dog safety guard, it’s worth considering removing any collar or harness before leaving the dog.
+This is because collars and harnesses can become caught on objects such as hand brakes, gear sticks and foot pedals, which could harm the dog.
 When you return to your car, control your dog using a slip lead to loop around its neck before opening the door wide.

 9. If you’re a foot passenger wanting to bring a pet, please bring an RSPCA approved carrier that’s suitable for the animal’s size and allows them to lie down, stand and turn around.
 Pets in carriers are kept on the car deck stairwells during the journey.